stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Numbers/README.md

 ]
 ```

+## SumOfFibonacci

+Return the sum of all Fibonacci numbers up to and including the passed number if it is a Fibonacci number.

+The first few numbers of the Fibonacci sequence are 1, 1, 2, 3, 5 and 8, and each subsequent number is the sum of the previous two numbers.

+As an example, passing 4 to the function should return 7 because all Fibonacci numbers under 4 are 1, 1, 2 and 3.

+Bonus: Calculate sum of odd fibonacci, example: passing 4 => 5 as fibonacci numbers under 4 are 1, 1 and 3.

 ## ThreeSum

 Given an array S of *n* integers, are there elements *a*, *b*, *c* in S such that a + b + c = 0?
 Find all unique triplets in the array which gives the sum of zero.